j-richey/open_ttt_lib/CONTRIBUTING.md

 ```

 This will point out any problematic spots in the code.
 Please fix the indicated items.
-Rarely, there might be false positive.
-In that case please allow an exception for the
+In rare situations, there might be false positive.
+In that case please allow an exception
-specific rule at the specific location of the violation along with a comment describing
+to the specific rule at the specific location of the violation along with a comment
-why it was necessary to suppress the rule.
+describing why it was necessary to suppress the rule.

 ## Code Formatting
 The [rustfmt](https://github.com/rust-lang/rustfmt) to is used to automatically provide
 consistent formatting to the code base.
 This allows you to focus on the high level logic
 and not worry about formatting details.
-To instal `rustfmt` run:
+To install `rustfmt` run:

 ```
 rustup component add rustfmt